waitandhope123/ncft-formal-field-theory/ABSTRACT.md

 # ABSTRACT

-Non-Local Consciousness Field Theory (NCFT) is a formally defined interaction field framework characterized by a minimal axiomatic core, enforced projection dynamics, and pure pairwise closure.
-Interacting entities are modeled as unit-normalized fields coupled exclusively through bounded bilinear overlap, with collective behavior constrained by explicit coherence conditions.
+Non-Local Consciousness Field Theory (NCFT-core) is a formally defined interaction field framework characterized by a minimal axiomatic core, constitutive projection enforcement, and pure pairwise closure.
+Interacting entities are modeled as unit-normalized field states coupled exclusively through bounded bilinear overlap.

-Within its declared scope, NCFT exhibits bounded, deterministic, and internally consistent dynamics.
-Extensive computational validation demonstrates that coherent NCFT regimes are dynamically gapped, strongly stable, and free of marginal or chaotic behavior.
-Perturbations decay on finite timescales, and no critical slowing-down, glassy dynamics, or long-range instability is observed.
+Within its declared scope, NCFT-core exhibits bounded, deterministic, and internally consistent dynamics.
+Extensive executable computational validation demonstrates that NCFT-core dynamics are dynamically gapped, strongly stable, and free of marginal, critical, or chaotic behavior.
+Perturbations decay on finite timescales, and all valid flows converge to a single global attractor.

-When interactions are restricted to local graphs, NCFT supports only short-range collective behavior characterized by a finite correlation length.
-This correlation length increases smoothly with coupling strength but saturates well below system size, excluding emergent criticality or scale-free transport.
+When interactions are restricted to local graphs, NCFT-core supports only short-range collective behavior characterized by a finite correlation length that saturates well below system size.
+No clustering, phase transitions, or long-range order are observed under any tested perturbation.
-Under stochastic noise and external drive, NCFT admits stable non-equilibrium steady states with broadband, noise-dominated fluctuation spectra.

-NCFT behaves as an effective, scale-dependent theory rather than a renormalization-invariant one.
-Under coarse-graining, aggregated micro-level dynamics approximately track independently evolved macro-level systems, with bounded, non-accumulating error.
-The theory defines a restricted universality
-class: a finite family of projection-enforced, approximately bilinear interaction laws that converge to a common late-time structure.
+NCFT-core behaves as an effective, projection-enforced interaction theory and defines a sharply delimited universality class of approximately bilinear interaction laws.
+The theory does not claim generic universality, critical behavior, scale invariance, long-range coherence, or complete inverse identifiability.

-All claims are restricted strictly to projection-enforced, coherent-phase dynamics that survive exhaustive computational stress testing.
-NCFT does not claim generic universality, critical behavior, long-range coherence, or complete inverse identifiability.
-Its value lies in the precise characterization of interaction structure, stability, invariants, and epistemic limits within its stated scope.
+All claims are restricted strictly to behaviors that persist across exhaustive computational stress testing.
+NCFT-core is complete within its axiomatic scope;
+any extension beyond this framework constitutes a new theory rather than a refinement.